c0smin27/MATLAB-Common-Source-MOSFET/README.md

 Based on the user-defined parameter values, the input and output resistances are calculated, and both AC and DC output voltages are plotted.

 ![](https://raw.githubusercontent.com/c0smin27/MATLAB-Common-Source-MOSFET/main/README.png)

+## Disclaimer
+This project was created as part of an academic assignment.
+Feel free to use it for learning purposes, but please do not submit it as your own work in educational settings.